The Bottom Line

-If you're more interested in learning about the video capabilities of the PlaySport, read the About Camcorders review of the PlaySport from Camcorders Guide Greg Scoblete, who gave the PlaySport very high marks on its video capabilities.
+If you're more interested in learning about the video capabilities of the PlaySport, read the About Camcorders review of the PlaySport from Camcorders Guide Greg Scoblete, who gave his Kodak PlaySport review very high marks on the camera's video capabilities.

-Image quality is hit and miss with the PlaySport.
+I found that image quality is hit and miss during my Kodak PlaySport review.
 Some photos will have a slightly soft focus, while others are surprisingly sharp.
 For the most part, the PlaySport seems to do a better job focusing on close-up objects, rather than being sharp throughout the frame over a distance.

 Indoor photos are pretty flat and underexposed, especially if there isn't a lot of light available, because the Burton edition of the PlaySport has no method for adding light to a scene (more about that later).
 Outdoor photos were pretty accurately exposed most of the time, although, on occasion, the outdoor photos seem overprocessed with unrealistic colors.

 Overall, I'd call the PlaySport's still image results passable.
 They're a bit below average compared to most cameras in this price range, but, for a dual camera that's primarily designed as a video camera, the PlaySport does a decent job with still images.

 You can make some in-camera special effect changes with the PlaySport, which is nice, adding high saturation, 1970s film, black and white, or sepia effects to your still images.
 There aren't any other specific editing features with this camera, at least for still images.
 You can pull a single still image out of a video clip by using the camera's controls, though.

 Outside of those previously mentioned special effect options, the PlaySport does not give you any significant manual controls for shooting still images.
 Kodak designed this camera as a fully automatic model, and it is very easy to use.